SarahGrozav1/NewYork-Fashion/README.md

 Under the table the menu will appear again.
 ![Menu again](documents/menu-again.png)

-If the user will choose the third option from the menu, he wull be able to add sales data.
+If the user will choose the third option from the menu, he will be able to add sales data.
 ![Add sales data](documents/ad-data.png)
-When the user add sales data will be informed that everything eas succesfully updated.
+When the user add sales data will be informed that everything eas successfully updated.
 ![Updated](documents/succesfully-updated.png)

 After the update the menu will appear again.